 In Section 4.3 we discussed how Vivaldi can avoid "folding" the coordinate space by communicating with some distant nodes.
-We also find that neighbor selection affects accuracy in another way: preferentially collecting RTT samples from some nodes that are nearby in the network improves prediction accuracy.
+We also find that neighbor selection affects accuracy in another way: collecting RTT samples from some nodes that are nearby in the network improves prediction accuracy.
 This was first demonstrated by PIC [3].
-In the experiments presented in this section, each Vivaldi node took measurements from 16 nearby neighbors (found using the simulator's global knowledge of the network) and 16 random neighbors.
+In these experiments each Vivaldi node took measurements from 16 nearby neighbors (found using the simulator's global knowledge of the network) and 16 random neighbors.
 Because GNP's performance depends on the choice of landmarks in the network, we performed 64 GNP experiments with random landmark sets and chose the set that gave the lowest median error.

-Figure 11: The cumulative distribution of prediction error for 3dimensional coordinates chosen by Vivaldi using different numbers of neighbors.
+Figure 11: The cumulative distribution of prediction error for 2-d height vector coordinates chose by Vivaldi using different numbers of neighbors.

-The number of neighbors also affects the accuracy of Vivaldi.
-Figure 11 shows the distribution of RTT prediction errors for varying numbers of neighbors using 3-dimensional coordinates.
+The number of neighbors affects the accuracy of Vivaldi.
+Figure 11 shows the distribution of RTT prediction errors for varying numbers of neighbors using height-vector coordinates.
 The neighbors were chosen using half nearby neighbors as described above.
 Vivaldi's performance increases rapidly until about 32 neighbors, after which time it does not improve much.
 GNP requires fewer neighbors than Vivaldi (it works well with around 16), but Vivaldi is less sensitive to neighbor placement and can use any node in the system as a neighbor.